Junkcoin-Foundation/junkcoin-docs/README.md

 ## How to Use
 1. Clone the Repository: Clone this repository to your local machine to access the documentation files:
 ```bash
 git clone https://github.com/JunkcoinFoundation/junkcoin-docs.git
 cd junkcoin-docs
 ```
 2. Read the Documentation: Open any file in your preferred Markdown viewer, or browse the documentation directly from the GitHub interface.

+NOTE: If you are accessing the `dev` branch, be aware that the content may be incomplete or in progress.

 ## Contributing to Documentation
 We welcome contributions from the community!
 Here's how you can contribute:
 1. Fork the repository: Create a copy of this repository in your GitHub account.
 2. Make changes: Update or add documentation in the appropriate section.
-3. Submit a pull request: Propose your changes for review to be merged into the `main` branch.
+3. Submit a pull request: Propose your changes for review to be merged into the `dev` branch first.
+Once reviewed and approved, they will be merged into `main`.

 ## Formatting Rules
 Use Markdown for all documentation.